Hermitian and non-Hermitian topology in active matter: Topological active matter

 where we assume the absence of defects.
 However, the line integral above must be canceled in a periodic system.
 Since the vorticity of $\mathbf{V}_{\rm ss}$ is a unique resource of the effective magnetic field in nonchiral active matter, the net effective magnetic field must be zero.
 This conclusion implies the importance of utilizing analogs of the quantum anomalous Hall effect if we want to realize topological active matter without the intricate structures.

 Analogs of the quantum anomalous Hall effect can also be utilized in active biological networks.
 For example, the game-theoretic model of competing agents on a kagome-lattice network can exhibit topological edge flows \cite{Knebel2020,Yoshida2021,Yoshida2022}.
 In more detail, one considers agents that play the rock-paper-scissors game and can move to neighbor sites.
 If one properly constructs a kagome-lattice network where the agents move, the agent system exhibits effective vector potentials similar to that in a quantum anomalous Hall system and thus shows a robust boundary density wave.
-We note that the governing equations are the coupled Lotka-Volterra equation \cite{Kingsland1995}, while the linear analysis around the steady state bridges such nonlinear equations, and one can employ the notion of topology as is the case in active hydrodynamics.
+We note that the governing equations are the coupled Lotka-Volterra equation \cite{Kingsland1995}, a nonlinear equation of a particle-number distribution as the rate equation of a biochemical network (\ref{chemical_rate_equation}), while the linear analysis around the steady state bridges such nonlinear equations, and one can employ the notion of topology as is the case in active hydrodynamics.

 Recently, chiral edge modes have been experimentally observed in the electrical potential of a cell network \cite{Ori2023}.
 Such a chiral current can be realized by genetically engineered human embryonic kidney cells that express an inward-rectifier potassium channel (K$_{\rm ir}$2.1) and a voltage-gated sodium channel (Na$_{\rm V}$1.5).
 Each channel of a cell can show a different active potential depending on the concentration of ions.
 Then, the boundary between the K$_{\rm ir}$2.1-expressing cells and the Na$_{\rm V}$1.5-expressing ones exhibits a chiral current observed as a wave-like propagation of the active potentials.
 While this chiral current has been analyzed by using the Hodgkin-Huxley-like model \cite{Hodgkin1952} and coupled FitzHugh-Nagumo model \cite{Fitzhugh1961,Nagumo1962}, the linear couplings used in these models are not reminiscent of those of the models of topological insulators.
 Instead, they may utilize the nonlinearity of models to realize nontrivial topology.